-We also have our waste-free shampoo bars which are a big hit and are packaged with recycled brown paper and two labels.
+We also have our waste-free shampoo bars which are a big hit and are packaged with recycled brown paper labels.

 Now, I am tired of plastic, guys.
 We do use glass jars on many products and they are great.
 I also reuse most of the boxes and packaging from our suppliers and even from my own personal deliveries and gifts, which is why your SaltZ&Co order may say Amazon on it and be protected by Styrofoam peanuts, which we would never buy - ours are biodegradable potato starch - but which is better reused than recycled, because we all know recycling is questionable at best.

-I used to hate plastic so much I put everything in cloth and that didn't work out too well because cloth wicks the scent away from the bath salt so quickly, you had like 7 days to use the bath salts OR ELSE.
+I used to hate plastic so much I put everything in cloth, and that didn't work out too well because cloth wicks the scent away from salt so quickly, you had about 7 days to use the bath salts OR ELSE.
 I had to change that, or lose my customers by selling a substandard product.

 So, how else can we do our part?